FlachyJoe/thumb/README.md

 Available colors are :
     *BLACK*, *NAVY*, *GREEN*, *TAEL*, *MARRON*, *PURPLE*, *OLIVE*, *SILVER*, *GRAY*, *BLUE*, *LIME*, *AQUA*, *RED*, *FUSHIA*, *YELLOW*, *WHITE* and any color index from 0 to 255.

-## 5. KNOWN BUGS
+## 5. Known bugs

     Please use github issue

-## 6. TODO
+## 6. Todo

   * USB hubs have to be supported.
   * Many tests must be done as :
       * Drive acces in a FireWire string
       * Other arch testing (currently it's only tested in an Apple Cube G4)

-## ANNEX : WHERE CAN I FIND MORE INFORMATION ABOUT OPEN-FIRMWARE SCRIPTING
+## Annex : Where you can find more information about OpenFirmware scripting

 About Open-Firmware/ :
   * http://www.openfirmware.org/1275/mejohnson/